Bi-Lipschitz quasiconformal extensions: An explicit representation of the Ahlfors--Weill extension

-If we begin with considering $\rho_{\Omega^*}^{-1} (g(\bar z))$, we obtain the converse inequality similarly.
+If we begin with considering $\rho_{\Omega^*}^{-1} (g(\bar z))$, we obtain the converse inequality in a similar manner.
 Hence, the proof of \eqref{Gg1} is completed. \end{proof}

-\begin{remark} Takhtajan and Teo \cite[Chap.1, Lemma 2.5]{TT} proved in a different method that the quasiconformal self-homeomorphism $F^\mu$ with a harmonic Beltrami coefficient $\mu$ is bi-Lipschitz when $\Vert \mu \Vert_\infty$ is sufficiently small, and utilized this property. \end{remark}
+\begin{remark} Takhtajan and Teo \cite[Chap.1, Lemma 2.5]{TT} proved using a different method that the quasiconformal self-homeomorphism $F^\mu$ with a harmonic Beltrami coefficient $\mu$ is bi-Lipschitz when $\Vert \mu \Vert_\infty$ is sufficiently small and utilized this property for the theory of Weil--Petersson Teichm\"uller space. \end{remark}

 In Theorems \ref{AW} and \ref{biLip}, the norm of the Schwarzian derivative of a conformal mapping $g:\mathbb H^* \to \mathbb C$ is assumed to be less than $2$.
 For an arbitrary conformal mapping $g$ that is quasiconformally extendable to $\mathbb C$, we can also obtain a bi-Lipschitz extension $G$ by renewing that quasiconformal extension.
 An equivalent but more precise formulation of this fact can be stated as follows.
 This is essentially the same as the claim given in \cite[Section II.5.2]{Le}.
+The similar arguments for certain specific classes of Beltrami coefficients such as $M_p(\mathbb H)$ and their applications are presented in \cite{WM-1} and \cite{M}.

-We say that $\mu_1$ and $\mu_2$ are {\it Teichm\"uller equivalent} if the normalized quasiconformal self-homeomorphisms $F^{\mu_1}$ and $F^{\mu_2}$ of $\mathbb H$ have the same boundary extension to $\mathbb R$.
+We say that $\mu_1$ and $\mu_2$ are \textit{Teichm\"uller equivalent} if the normalized quasiconformal self-homeomorphisms $F^{\mu_1}$ and $F^{\mu_2}$ of $\mathbb H$ have the same boundary extension to $\mathbb R$.

 \begin{theorem} For every $\mu \in M(\mathbb H)$, there exists a finite number of harmonic Beltrami coefficients $\tilde \mu_1, \ldots, \tilde \mu_n \in M(\mathbb H)$ such that

 is Teichm\"uller equivalent to $\mu$.
 In particular, the quasiconformal self-homeomorphism $F^{\tilde \mu}$ of $\mathbb H$ is a bi-Lipschitz real-analytic diffeomorphism with respect to the hyperbolic metric on $\mathbb H$.
 The number $n$ depends only on $\Vert \mu \Vert_\infty$. \end{theorem}